dili91/shakesperean-pokedex/README.md

  to split their execution in isolated phases.

 **unit** package contains pure unit tests.
 Amongst those builders, mappers and main service tests are defined.

 **integration** package contains integration tests, that is either tests which involved external services (stubbed with [Wiremock](http://wiremock.org/)) or tests relying Quarkus application context (see tests marked with _@QuarkusTest_ annotation).
 REST endpoint and fault tolerance tests are included here as well.

-finally **integration_native** package include a test to be executed against the native image of this project.
+Finally **integration_native** package include a test to be executed against the native image of this project.

 Execution phases are defined with the help of [surefire](https://maven.apache.org/surefire/maven-surefire-plugin/) and [failsafe](https://maven.apache.org/surefire/maven-failsafe-plugin/) maven plugins.